 Treating Pancreatic Cancer

-Endoscopy uses instruments or cameras that are attached to thin plastic tubes, and can be guided through the body without surgery or a major incision.
-Our gastroenterologists are experts at using this minimally invasive technique to capture images of your cancer, take tissue samples and carry treatment to tumors.
-We also use endoscopy to insert stents and relieve pain by blocking nerves connected to the pancreas.
+Our radiologists and gastroenterologists use endoscopic procedures to capture images of cancer cells, remove tissue samples and bring treatment to tumors.
+We also use endoscopy to insert stents, and to relieve pain by blocking nerves connected to the pancreas.

 Chemotherapy and Radiation

 Virginia Mason uses the most advanced chemotherapy drugs and radiation techniques.
 In some cases, these treatments enable us to avoid surgery, which gives more options to patients who aren't strong enough to undergo surgery or have tumors that are inoperable.

 Virginia Mason has four pancreatic surgeons who perform more than 25 major pancreatic operations a year.
 We perform surgeries to remove pancreatic cancer or to make it easier for patients to live with the disease.
 These treatments include:

 - The Whipple procedure, where surgeons typically remove part of the pancreas, small intestine and stomach.
 Our team of surgeons performs more than 100 Whipple procedures per year.
 We also send patients home an average of seven days after the procedure — much faster than the national average of approximately two weeks.

 - Irreversible electrophoresis, which uses ultrasound-guided needles to apply electric pulses to the tumor.
 This can kill cancer cells in patients with locally advanced cancer.

 - Other advanced procedures such as distal pancreatomy, total pancreatomy, major vascular resection and reconstruction for advanced tumors.